apache/beam/playground/backend/README.md

 See [playground/README.md](../README.md) for details on requirements and setup.

 This section describes what is needed to run the backend application.
-- Generating models from proto file
-- Go commands to run/test application locally
+- Go commands to run/test the backend locally
+- Set up environment variables to run the backend locally
+- Running the backend via Docker

 ### Go commands to run/test application locally

 The following command is used to build and serve the backend locally:

 ```
+$ cd backend
-go run ./cmd/server/server.go
+$ go run ./cmd/server/server.go
 ```

 Run the following command to generate a release build file:

 ```
+$ cd backend
-go build ./cmd/server/server.go
+$ go build ./cmd/server/server.go
 ```

 Playground tests may be run using this command:

 ```
+$ cd backend
-go test ... -v
+$ go test ... -v
 ```

 The full list of commands can be found [here](https://pkg.go.dev/cmd/go).

+### Set up environment variables to run the backend locally

+These environment variables should be set to run the backend locally:

+- BEAM_SDK - is the SDK which backend could process (`SDK_GO` / `SDK_JAVA` / `SDK_PYTHON`)
+- APP_WORK_DIR - is the directory where all folders will be placed to process each code processing request
+- PREPARED_MOD_DIR - is the directory where prepared go.mod and go.sum files are placed.
+It is used only for Go SDK

+There are also environment variables which have default value and developer do not need to set them up (optional):

+- SERVER_IP - is the IP address of the backend server (default value = `localhost`)
+- SERVER_PORT - is the PORT of the backend server (default value = `8080`)
+- CACHE_TYPE - is a type of the cache service which is used for the backend server.
+If it is set as a `remote`, then the backend server will use Redis to keep all cache values (default value = `local`)
+- CACHE_ADDRESS - is an address of the Redis server.
+It is used only when `CACHE_TYPE=remote` (default value = `localhost:6379`)
+- BEAM_PATH - it is the place where all required for the Java SDK libs are placed (default value = `/opt/apache/beam/jars/*`)
+- KEY_EXPIRATION_TIME - is the expiration time of the keys in the cache (default value = `15 min`)
+- PIPELINE_EXPIRATION_TIMEOUT - is the expiration time of the code processing (default value = `15 min`)
+- PROTOCOL_TYPE - is the type of the backend server protocol.
+It could be `TCP` or `HTTP` (default value = `HTTP`)

-## Running the server app
+### Running the server app via Docker

-To run the server using Docker images there are `Docker` files in the `containers` folder for Go and Java languages.
+To run the server using Docker images there are `Docker` files in the `containers` folder for Java, Python and Go languages.
 Each of them processes the corresponding SDK, so the backend with Go SDK will work with Go examples/katas/tests only.

 One more way to run the server is to run it locally how it is described above.